mlanotte1998/SoftDevProject/report/doc.md

 length of the set of columns to read the data row by row.
 Each column can be casted to figure out whether the data inside is a Boolean, Float, Integer, or String.
 The data that is read can then be added to a DataFrame.

+#### KVStore and KDStore
+The store layer of the system is currently comprised of four classes: Key, Value, KVStore, and KDStore.
+The KVStore uses the Map from the utility classes to build a key-value store, using the Key class for key objects
+and the Value class for value objects.
+The KVStore has no knowledge of DataFrames or other classes that may be
+used in the running of an application.
+The KDStore is the same concept as the KVStore, serving as a key-value
+store, but this class is built specifically to handle DataFrames.
+The KDStore acts as an API for the application
+tier of the system, allowing for storage of DataFrames.
+The Key class is used as keys in the KDStore, as they
+were in the KVStore, but instead of the Value class being used for values, DataFrames are specifically used
+as the store's values.
+This allows the application tier to access the store tier, with a convenient API that
+does not require casting of Values to DataFrames.
+The Application class includes a KDStore instance as a field.
+The fromArray method on DataFrame can be used to create a new DataFrame and add it to the calling application's KDStore.

 ## Use Cases